openservicemesh/osm/docs/content/docs/install/_index.md

 ### Pod Security Policy

+OSM support for Pod Security Policy is still a work in progress.
+Some features may not be fully supported.
+Any issues can be filed in the [OSM GitHub repo](https://github.com/openservicemesh/osm/issues).

 If you are running OSM in a cluster with PSPs enabled, pass in `--set OpenServiceMesh.pspEnabled=true` to your `osm install` or `helm install` CLI command.

 ## Inspect OSM Components